-Badingham Playschool first opened in 1973 and we celebrated our 45th birthday in 2018.
+Badingham Playschool first opened in 1973.
 Our success depends on our great mix of older, experienced practitioners (many of whom are parents themselves) and enthusiastic younger members of staff.
 All staff really care about the children we look after and work in partnership with their families.
 At Badingham playschool, we never stop learning and couldn't value our staff any more.
 We believe that all the adults benefit from continuing their learning alongside the children and encourage continuing professional development via in house training and external training opportunities.
 Staff enjoy the company of children and want to preserve the magic of childhood.

-Before a child comes to playschool, we offer a home visit where we come and discuss the child's needs, routines and preferences, fill in paperwork, and get to know your child a little before they start.
-This visit really helps the child to settle into playschool, remembering the day we came to their house.
+Before a child comes to playschool, we offer a video chat to parents to show you the setting and discuss the child's needs, routines and preferences.
+We also offer a face to face meeting, socially distanced of course, to go through the registration document and get to know your child a little before they start.
+This really helps the child to settle into playschool.

-Parents and carers are welcome to stay as long as they wish and share activities.
 We respect and value your ideas and views.
-It is important for your child to see you relaxed in the setting to build their sense of security.
+It is important for your child to see you relaxed chatting with staff to build their sense of security.

 At Badingham, children exercise freedom of choice about activities they do to encourage their independence in preparation for the future.